Getting Things Done, aka GTD, has been a foundational productivity system in my career.

 - Sticky notes with SQL statements that I could never remember the syntax for

 Reading the Getting Things Done book is one thing, but putting it into practice is another.
-I found having a workflow map visual at all times extremely helpful.
+I found having a GTD workflow map handy at all times extremely helpful.

-In this article, I will take you through the GTD flowchart that we use internally here at AE and give you tips and action steps for each stage.
+In this article, I will take you through the GTD workflow that we use internally here at AE, and I’ll give you tips and action steps for each stage.